ROOT: Patching the boot partition (non-US only)

 Nokia 8000 4G and Nokia 6300 4G with bkerler’s EDL

-2. Open the extracted EDL folder in a command-line shell.
+Open the extracted EDL folder in Command Prompt/Terminal.
 Flash the Gerda Recovery image to the recovery partition by typing:

 python edl.py w recovery recovery-8110.img --loader=8k.mbn

-2. Then, hold down the top Power button and * to turn on the phone in recovery mode.
+Then, hold down the top Power button and * to turn the phone on in recovery mode.
 Connect the phone to your computer again.

 adb pull /dev/block/bootdevice/by-name/boot boot.img